Antminer S19 Hash Board Repair Guide [EN]

 Check the appearance and welding of the network port, network transformer T1, and CPU.

-4. The whole machine fails to read the hash board or has less links.
+4. The whole miner fails to read the hash board or has less links.

 A. Check the cable connection status.